steleeyansky/bw-todo-list/README.md

 ### Using the Shortcode:

-- Use the shortcode `[bw-todo-list]` in any page or post to display the current user's To-Do List.
+- Use the shortcode `[bw-render-todo]` in any page or post to display the current user's To-Do List.
-- You can also specify a color for the list by adding a `color` attribute, e.g., `[bw-todo-list color="blue"]`.
+- You can also specify a color for the list by adding a `color` attribute, e.g., `[bw-todo-list color="#5711d1"]`.

 ### Gutenberg Block: